MaiKuraki/UnityStarter/README.md

 - **[Networking](UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.Networking)** - Networking abstraction layer with [Mirror](https://github.com/MirrorNetworking/Mirror) adapter.
 Provides interfaces for transport, serialization, and ability system integration.

 ### 🧰 Tools
-- **[Tools](Tools)** - A collection of utility scripts designed to streamline common tasks in Unity development and general project management.
+- **[Tools](Tools)** - A collection of utility scripts, contains specific initial pipeline for UnityStart and common tasks in Unity development and general project management.

 ## Project Structure
-The main source code for the modules is located in the `UnityStarter/Assets/ThirdParty/` directory.
+The main source code for the modules is located in the [`UnityStarter/Assets/ThirdParty/`](./UnityStarter/Assets/ThirdParty/) directory.
 The project is developed using a Unity Package-based approach with separated Assembly Definitions (asmdef), which allows for easy removal of unwanted modules and ensures a clear separation of concerns.

 ```
 .